Appetite for Destruction – Guns N’ Roses (1987)

 Born to Run – Bruce Springsteen

-Epic, unadulterated brilliance.
+S Epic, unadulterated brilliance.
 From the opening piano hit on “Thunder Road,” to Clarence Clemons’ stratospheric sax solo at the apex of “Jungleland,” Born to Run is 39 minutes of musical brilliance from the greatest songwriter to ever live backed by the best collection of musicians to hit the Jersey circuit.
-In fact, the album is…
+In fact, the album…

 Lover – Taylor Swift